Copa Airlines Flight 201: Examination and investigation

-The investigation team also found that the backup ADI (Stand-by) was probably available to the pilots during the intermittent failure of the main instruments systems (the post-impact damage of the Stand-by indicator showed that it was operating properly up to impact with the ground), but due to an ineffective cross-checking procedure done by the pilots, the backup ADI was not used correctly to identify the problem and select a reliable source of attitude information.
+There is, however, a third (backup) ADI which receives its information from a third, independent, VG.
+The investigation team found that this backup ADI (stand-by) was, in all probability, available to the pilots during the intermittent failure of the main instruments systems (the post-impact damage of the stand-by indicator showed that it was operating properly up to impact with the ground), but due to an ineffective cross-checking procedure done by the pilots, the backup ADI was not used correctly to identify the problem and select a reliable source of attitude information.
+As the CVR was damaged prior to the flight, it is not known whether the difference between the pilots’ ADIs and the backup ADI was noticed or discussed.

-Another factor contributing to the crash was that the Copa Airlines' ground training simulator program was ineffective, as it did not present enough information relating to the differences between aircraft and crew resource management in order to give to the flight crew knowledge to overcome intermittent attitude indicator errors and to maintain control of an aircraft with the ADI/VG auxiliary instruments.
-Moreover, on the accident aircraft, the pilots were trying to apply what they had learned in the simulator relating to this issue, but due to the movement of the ADI's switch to the position of "Both on VG-1" and the insufficient information during their training; the reference from VG-2 was lost and the pilots were unable to identify the problem as a consequence.
+Another factor contributing to the crash was that the Copa Airlines' ground training simulator program was ineffective, as it did not present enough information relating to the differences between aircraft and crew resource management to give to the flight crew knowledge to overcome intermittent attitude indicator errors and to maintain control of an aircraft with the ADI/VG auxiliary instruments.
+Moreover, on the accident aircraft, the pilots were trying to apply what they had learned in the simulator relating to this issue; however, due to the movement of the ADI's switch to the position of "Both on VG-1" and the insufficient information during their training, the reference from VG-2 was lost and the pilots were unable to identify the problem as a consequence.

 Another factor contributing to the crash was the non-standard cockpit configurations between aircraft in the fleet of the company, including inconsistencies between aircraft and the simulators used for training.
-This caused confusion to the pilots about determining the setting of the ADI switches for the aircraft that was being operated at the time.
+This confused the pilots about determining the setting of the ADI switches for the aircraft that was being operated at the time.

 Despite bearing some similarities to other incidents related to the Boeing 737 during the 1990s (such as United Airlines Flight 585), the possibility of rudder deflection in flight was discarded as a possible cause of the crash.
-However, Flight 201 was registered on the category of "accidents related to suspicious rudder deflection".
+However, Flight 201 was registered in the category of "accidents related to suspicious rudder deflection".

 Eyewitness accounts

-In the morning of the next day, Colombian and Panamanian radio stations were reporting that some residents of Tucutí and other villages nearby to the crash site said that on the night of the accident they felt a very strong explosion, meanwhile others said that they saw a burning object that was falling from the sky towards the jungle.
+In the morning of the next day, Colombian and Panamanian radio stations were reporting that some residents of Tucutí and other villages nearby to the crash site said that on the night of the accident they felt a very strong explosion; meanwhile, others said that they saw a burning object that was falling from the sky towards the jungle.

-However, these reports were eventually dismissed by the head of Panama's civil aviation authority, Zosimo Guardia.
+However, these reports were eventually dismissed by the head of Panama's civil aviation authority, Zosimo Guardia, who argued that the plane could not have exploded before crashing.